coder-hxl/x-crawl/README.md

 English | [简体中文](https://github.com/coder-hxl/x-crawl/blob/main/docs/cn.md)

 x-crawl is a flexible nodejs crawler library.
-It can crawl pages in batches, network requests in batches, download file resources in batches, polling and crawling, etc. Supports asynchronous/synchronous mode crawling.
-Running on nodejs, the usage is flexible and simple, friendly to JS/TS developers.
+It can crawl pages in batches, network requests in batches, download file resources in batches, polling and crawling, etc. Flexible and simple to use, friendly to JS/TS developers.

-> If you feel good, you can give [x-crawl repository](https://github.com/coder-hxl/x-crawl) a Star to support it, your Star will be the motivation for my update.
+> If you like x-crawl, you can give [x-crawl repository](https://github.com/coder-hxl/x-crawl) a Star to support it, which is its recognition.

 ## Features

 - **🔥 Async/Sync** - Just change the mode property to toggle async/sync crawling mode.
 - **⚙️ Multiple functions** - Batch crawling of pages, batch network requests, batch download of file resources, polling crawling, etc.
-- **🖋️ Flexible writing style** - Multiple crawling configurations and ways to get crawling results.
 - **⏱️ Interval crawling** - no interval/fixed interval/random interval, you can use/avoid high concurrent crawling.
+- **🔄 Crawl retry** - under development.
-- **🚀 Crawl Repost** - Under development.
+- **🚀 Priority Queue** - under development.
 - **☁️ Crawl SPA** - Batch crawl SPA (Single Page Application) to generate pre-rendered content (ie "SSR" (Server Side Rendering)).
 - **⚒️ Controlling Pages** - Headless browsers can submit forms, keystrokes, event actions, generate screenshots of pages, etc.
-- **🧾 Capture Record** - Capture and record the crawled results, and highlight the reminders.
+- **🧾 Capture Record** - Capture and record the crawled results, and highlight them on the console.
+- **🖋️ Flexible writing style** - It is very flexible to adapt to various crawling configurations and obtain crawling results.
 - **🦾TypeScript** - Own types, implement complete types through generics.

 ## Relationship with puppeteer